 The function of the cooling system in an automotive engine is to remove the heat that is produced during combustion by circulating the coolant between the radiator and the engine.
-The cooling system of a vehicle includes important parts like radiator, pressure cap, cooling fan, thermostat valve, water pump, temperature gauge, hoses & pipes etc. It is essential that vehicle owners should ensure proper working of these components to maintain the overall health of the automotive.
-Malfunction or breakdown of any one of these parts can cause engine issues such as overheating, poor performance and failures.
-It is essential to check the cooling system periodically for potential problems to avoid unnecessary damage to engine.
+The cooling system of a vehicle includes important parts like a radiator, pressure cap, cooling fan, thermostat valve, water pump, temperature gauge, hoses & pipes, etc. It is essential that vehicle owners should ensure the proper working of these components to maintain the overall health of the vehicles.
+A malfunction or breakdown of any one of these parts can cause engine issues such as overheating, poor performance, and failures.
+It is essential to check the cooling system periodically for potential problems to avoid unnecessary damage to the engine.

 Reduced Coolant Levels